 Uzbekistan’s blend of desert, steppe, oasis and valley places it at the heart of the complex interaction of nomadic Uzbek culture and oasis settlement that patterns the history of Central Asia.

-Steppe and desert plains account for two thirds of Uzbekistan, with the remainder of the country rising into the foothills and mountains of the western Tian Shan and Gissaro-Alay ranges in the east and southeast, where peaks along the borders of Kyrgyzstan and Tajikistan reach to 4,500 metres (14,750 feet).
-Uzbekistan mountains are ones of the beautifull in the world.
+Steppe and desert plains account for two thirds of Uzbekistan, with the remainder of the country rising into the foothills and mountains of the western Tian Shan and Gissaro-Alay ranges in the east and southeast, where peaks along the borders of Kyrgyzstan and Tajikistan reach to 4,500 meters (14,750 feet).
+Uzbekistan mountains are ones of the beautiful in the world.
 Its location between two major rivers of Uzbekistan has always ensured commercial and cultural prominence.

 The rich architectural inheritance of Uzbekistan is endowed with some of the most audacious buildings in the Islamic world.
 Architecture of Uzbekistan is famous by constructions as madrassah, mosque, mausoleum, khanagha (hotel for dervishes), hammam (Turkish bath) and caravan-serai (hotel for travelers) with decorated minarets, pattered portals, conical arches and turquoise domes.